karenta0317/audio-visualizer/README.md

 ```
 ### Setup

--Make sure the tessel-ambient module is plugged into **part A** of the Tessel board.
+- Make sure the tessel-ambient module is plugged into **part A** of the Tessel board.
--Make sure your Tessel and computer are connected to **the same Wifi network**.
+- Make sure your Tessel and computer are connected to **the same Wifi network**.
 For details about the setup of the camera, please check [this website](http://tessel.github.io/t2-start/modules/camera.html).

 ### Build